Rokiis1/roadmap/test_case_design/1_level/1_test_case_design.md

 Test scenarios play an important role in structuring testing activities.
 They help identify **test conditions**, ensuring that different aspects of system behavior are considered.
 By describing user interactions and system responses at a high level, they support **comprehensive coverage** and reduce the risk of missing important functionality.

-They also improve **communication** between testers, developers, and stakeholders.
+They also improve **communication** between testers, developers and stakeholders.
 Because scenarios are written in a clear and understandable way, they make it easier to align on what should be tested and why.

 Another important role of test scenarios is guiding the creation of test cases.
 Test cases are derived from scenarios, where each scenario is expanded into more detailed steps, inputs, and expected results.